jalsol/jalsol.github.io/content/_index.md

 ## what do i do?

-I am a student of **APCS @ VNUHCM - University of Science**, class of 2022 - 2026.
+I am a student of **APCS @ VNUHCM - University of Science**, cohort of 2022-2026.

-I'm also exchanging at **National University of Singapore** during AY2024/2025-S1 (as a VNUHCM representative via **[DiscoverNUS](https://masters.nus.edu.sg/docs/default-source/scholarships-and-financial-aid/nus-asean-master's-scholarship/discovernus-and-nus-asean-master's-scholarship.pdf))**.
+I exchanged at **National University of Singapore** in AY2024/2025-S1 (as a VNUHCM representative from **[DiscoverNUS](https://masters.nus.edu.sg/docs/default-source/scholarships-and-financial-aid/nus-asean-master's-scholarship/discovernus-and-nus-asean-master's-scholarship.pdf))**.

 ## what are these all about?